z-shell/zsh-navigation-tools/README.md

 bookmark manager, `n-kill` – `htop` like kill utility, and more.
 Based on `n-list`, a tool generating selectable curses-based list of elements that has access to current `Zsh` session, i.e. has broad capabilities to work together with it.
-Feature highlights include incremental multi-word searching, ANSI coloring, unique mode, horizontal scroll, non-selectable elements, grepping and various integrations with `Zsh`.
+Feature highlights include incremental multi-word searching, approximate matching, ANSI coloring, themes, unique mode, horizontal scroll, grepping, advanced history management and various integrations with `Zsh`.

 ## News
 * 14-05-2016